COMMUNITY WEBSITE

 “Closing the copper network

 As it lays new fibre to replace ageing copper lines, Openreach should not have the unnecessary costs of running two parallel networks.
 So when Openreach has rolled out full fibre in a particular area, we will progressively remove regulation on its copper products over a number of years.
+This will improve the business case for Openreach to invest, by removing the need for it to maintain two networks, while promoting the take-up of faster fibre services.
+Customers will be protected during this transition to ensure they can continue to access their services – particularly those in vulnerable circumstances.

 Duct and pole access

 We have already levelled the playing field by making it significantly cheaper, quicker and easier for BT’s rivals to build their networks, by giving them better access to Openreach’s underground ducts and telegraph poles.
 This can halve the upfront costs of connecting a home.
+Order volumes last year to use this infrastructure covered over 23,000km of duct and over 140,000 poles, up from 2,500km and 12,000 respectively the previous year.”

 Pros: